chuot/rdio-scanner/README.md

 # Need help ?

+- Your question might already be addressed on the [Rdio Scanner GitHub Wiki](https://github.com/chuot/rdio-scanner/wiki), be sure to check it out at **[https://github.com/chuot/rdio-scanner/wiki](https://github.com/chuot/rdio-scanner/wiki)**.
-You can ask your questions or post your comments on the [Rdio Scanner GitHub discussions](https://github.com/chuot/rdio-scanner/discussions) at **[https://github.com/chuot/rdio-scanner/discussions](https://github.com/chuot/rdio-scanner/discussions)**.
+- You can ask your questions or post your comments on the [Rdio Scanner GitHub discussions](https://github.com/chuot/rdio-scanner/discussions) at **[https://github.com/chuot/rdio-scanner/discussions](https://github.com/chuot/rdio-scanner/discussions)**.

 # Show your appreciation, support the author